Construction Solutions / Tidal Defence

 When strengthening the protective function of the dike, such as scouring prevention, even if there are ripraps or wave-dissipating blocks that have sunk deep underground, they cannot be removed in some cases, for the safety of the structure.
 Even in such cases, if using the Implant Method, you can build with certainty by using rotary cutting press-in to remove only obstacles that would be an impediment to the new structure.
 Steel is used as the main material for structural members that are used for the wall, and functions are added according to the purpose.
 For example, in the case of a coastal dike, we have developed a structure prepared with a crushing blade to withstand sand grit that is washed up against the structure in the waves, and is of highly wear-resistant material.

-"Implant Seawall" as a Measure for Global Warming
+"Implant™ Seawall" as a measure for global warming

 The seawall protects the whole town from being submerged in water

 The floating city of Venice, Italy has also been registered as a world heritage site.
 This beautiful floating island was made using an endless number of larch piles in the wetlands of the Adriatic Sea, and is now on the verge of being submerged due to rising sea levels brought about by changes in atmospheric pressure and global warming.
-Therefore, multiple units of GRB System have been placed to build an implant seawall in a short period of time.
-It protects the heritage from submersion, without adversely impacting on the historic buildings and the daily lives of the citizens.
+In such locations, the GRB System™ is also effective in building an Implant seawall in a short period of time by deploying multiple units of the system.
+This is achievable without negatively affecting the historic buildings or citizens’ daily lives, while preserving the heritage from being submerged.